Components of an industrial refrigeration circuit and industrial chillers: a complete guide

 Unlike other cooling technologies (such as evaporative towers and dry coolers), industrial chillers allow output temperatures to be achieved even below the wet bulb temperature of the installation area: this is due to the so-called mechanical cooling enabled by the refrigeration circuit.

-Learn about the components of a chiller and turnkey system
+Learn about the components of a chiller and turnkey system2.
+The main components of an industrial refrigeration circuit

 That premise having been made, we can come to our list of components of an industrial refrigeration circuit.